akbaramd/Hania.NetCore.RabbitMQ/README.md

     {
         services.AddHaniaRabbitMQ(Configuratio);

-        // Or : you can set spesific type to get this type assembly :
+        // Oo you can set spesific type to get this type assembly
-        // Exmple:
+        // exmple:
         // services.AddHaniaRabbitMQ(Configuration,typeof(TestConsumer));
     }
 }